35 Facebook Ad Terms To Champion Facebook Marketing in 2020

-Return on Investment (ROI) – It is the overall return you generate after spending your time, money, and other resources into Facebook ad campaigns.
+Return on Investment (ROI) – It is the overall return you generate after spending your time, money, and other resources on Facebook ad campaigns.

 Return on ad spends (ROAS) – One of the most important metrics that determine the performance of an ad campaign.
 This can be calculated by dividing the total revenue generated by the ad campaign by the total amount of money spent on the campaign.

-Relevance Score – Just like Google’s quality score, Facebook’s relevancy score is a rating between 1 to 10 that determines how well you target audience is responding to your ad.
+Relevance Score – Just like Google’s quality score, Facebook’s relevancy score is a rating between 1 to 10 that determines how well your target audience is responding to your ad.

 Top of Funnel (TOFU) – This is the first stage of the sales process.
 Here the customer is educated on the problems they are facing.